 While the UI design patterns within material design aim to be clear and guide users in a meaningful way, certain components have drawbacks because they’re superfluous.
 Take the Floating Action Button, which at times isn’t needed on a screen.
 Despite its controversy, there are alternatives to floating action buttons, though.

 Material design is also inextricably linked with Google and is dominant on Android.
 This relationship, while intentional, causes problems when designing for other systems such as iOS.
 Indeed, Apple has its own guidelines too, but this means that each framework is too attached to the parent company.

 Flat design vs material design: how are they different?

 Flat design and material design share similar characteristics.
 They’re minimal – no superfluous details here.
 Flat design also tends to use limited colors for fewer distractions and the simplicity of the UI element design encourages efficiency and functionality.
 Flat design takes inspiration from design movements of yesteryear, namely Bauhaus.
 One important tenet of Bauhaus is that function follows form.
 That’s why flat design is stripped back, with no frills.

 Flat design aims to make the function beautiful but is this at the expense of form?

 One of the ways in which flat design deviates from other design styles is that it doesn’t aim to replicate anything from reality, not like paper as with material design nor skeuomorphic design as with older iOS designs.
 Flat design places importance of crisp typography and a clear visual hierarchy.

-The argument of material design vs flat design may go on ad infinitum as each designer will have their own preferred style and preferences.
-It’s clear that both style systems have their own merits and faults and their principles and goals do cross over slightly.
-The fleeting nature of flat design may signify it isn’t here to last but the well-defined guidelines of material design give it a solid foundation that can be built upon and improved.
+It’s clear that both flat and material design systems have their own merits and faults.
+It’s also apparent that their principles and goals cross over slightly.
+But for Justinmind’s design team, the fleeting nature of flat design may signify it isn’t here to last but the well-defined guidelines of material design give it a solid foundation that can be built upon and improved.